mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 An experimental implementation of the mapping described in this document can be found on [Github](https://github.com/mengelbart/rtp-over-quic).
-The application implements the RTP over QUIC Datagrams mapping and implements SCReAM congestion control at the application layer.
+The application implements the RoQ Datagrams mapping and implements SCReAM congestion control at the application layer.
 It can optionally disable the builtin QUIC congestion control (NewReno).
 The endpoints only use RTCP for congestion control feedback, which can optionally be disabled and replaced by the QUIC connection